Argentine vineyards complain tax proposal would crush business

-BUENOS AIRES, Nov 8 (Reuters) - Wine producers in Argentina, renowned for its plush Malbecs, are furious over a tax proposal they say would crush exports and domestic sales as vineyards struggle after two of their lowest vintages in recent history.
+BUENOS AIRES (Reuters) - Wine producers in Argentina, renowned for its plush Malbecs, are furious over a tax proposal they say would crush exports and domestic sales as vineyards struggle after two of their lowest vintages in recent history.

 The bill, unveiled last week by President Maurico Macri’s government, proposes a 10 percent tax on wine for consumers.
 Argentine wine is not taxed, unlike beer, mineral water and sugary drinks.